EmmanuelSnr1/StocXTuneAPI/README.md

     - Net Loss
   - Figure out how to compute details corresponding to time (I.e., portfolio performance over time)

+- Nice to have
+  - High performance logic. i.e., calculation of portfolio Meta values on the fly could use Maps instead of lists.
+  - User Details Management
+  - Media consolidation

 - Debug transaction Service
   - Make sure additional fields added in the front end are included in the transaction service.